Signed in as:

 114 National Business Parkway, 20701

-Max Participants Per Session: 4
+Max Participants Per Session: 16

-Everyone is born with a certain level of ability to run fast!
+Everyone is born with a certain level of natural ability to run fast!
 Obviously some are born with more ability than others.
 But, we are all able to increase our ability in terms of speed through building "quick-twitch" explosive muscles and honing the proper technical aspects of sprinting.
 All together, these techniques allow each individual to maximize their speed in qualifying tryouts and on the track, field or court of competition.

 A well-conditioned muscular body is an athlete's most valuable asset.
 At the heart of all conditioning is STRENGTH!
 A physically strong athlete is most likely to be able to stand the rigors of training in the other areas of athletic development, avoid serious injuries and be an imposing figure on the playing field, court, or other arena of competition.
 The ESP program employs a unique form of Interval lifting that makes all workouts scalable to each athletes max capabilities in terms of strength, while simultaneously promoting maximum muscle endurance.
 Muscle endurance is an often overlooked but invaluable aspect of strength training.
 Just as traditional cardio endurance is important to an athlete so that they don't become easily winded, muscle endurance is important to an athlete so that they don't become easily fatigued.
 That is the shortcoming of traditional power-lifting approaches to strength training: Yeah...the athlete can lift a lot of weight, but they can't lift it twice.
 Our approach conditions the athlete to be able to lift heavy AND for sustained periods with minimal recovery time, meaning their muscles fatigue less which allows them to remain in the game longer.